MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

 * On startup of DN: handshake with NN
     * Ensure correct version of SW and namespaceID
 * Register after successful handshake
-    * Obtain unique storageID of DN (independent of IP, port,...)
+    * Obtain unique storageID of DN (independent of IP, port, ...)
 * Block reports:
     * List of (blockID, timestamp, length) for every block in DN
 * Heartbeats: